 Brutal video shows man holding 4-year-old daughter as he's viciously attacked; suspect on loose

-Police are seeking a suspect who was captured on tape viciously beating a man holding his four-year-old daughter while at a Colorado bar last Thursday.
+Police are seeking a suspect who was captured on tape viciously beating a man holding his 4-year-old daughter while at a Colorado bar last Thursday.

 The Jefferson County Sheriff’s Office released a video Monday of the suspect and another man, Joel Michael Wilson, 31, viciously beating Richard Warry Brown, 39, as he held his four-year-old daughter.
-The incident occurred at Crossroads Pizza and Wings in Pine Junction, Colo.
+The incident occurred at Crossroads Pizza and Wings in Pine Junction.

 The video showed Brown being punched in the face a several times before the child was taken out of his arms by a bystander.
 The brutal fight continued as Brown was punched to the ground and held by the men who continued to beat him and kick him in the face.